BOOKS: Deadly Justice—A Statistical Portrait of the Death Penalty

 The researchers have created a website that makes available to the public—with updates—the data reported in the book.

 (F. Baumgartner, et. al., "Deadly Justice: A Statistical Portrait of the Death Penalty," Oxford University Press, release date December 6, 2017; K. Blakinger, “Houston: Ground zero for the death penalty,” Houston Chronicle, November 26, 2017.)
-See Books.
+See Books and Studies.